crrobinson14/project_log/README.md

     git clone git://github.com/crrobinson14/project_log.git
     drush en project_log

-If you do not have Git installed on your system, you can do this instead:

-    cd sites/all/modules
-    wget https://github.com/crrobinson14/project_log/zipball/master -O project_log.zip
-    unzip project_log.zip
-    rm project_log.zip
-    drush en project_log

-If you do not have SSH access to the server you are installing the module on, just use the https://github.com/crrobinson14/project_log/zipball/master link to download the project, and install it via FTP as you would any other module.
+If you do not have Git installed on your system, or you do not have SSH access to your server, you can use the "Zip" download link above and install it via FTP as you would any other Drupal module.

 Configuration
 -------------

-To create a log, create a new node of type Project Log.
-Then create one Project Log Section for each category of work that needs to be completed.
+To create a log, follow these steps:

+  1. Create a new node of type Project Log.

+  2. Create one Project Log Section for each category of work that needs to be completed.
 A Section is a group for tasks.
 For example, in a Cozy MKIV project, these would be the Chapters from the construction manual.
-(Note that modules such as Node Reference Create are very helpful when working with node relationships and can save a lot of time here.)
-Finally, edit each Section and create the tasks that must be completed for that Section.
+(Note that modules such as Node Reference Create are very helpful here.)

+  3. Edit each Section and create the tasks that must be completed for it.

+  4. As you work on your project, create Work Entries for each section.
+You may attach photos and notes to these entries, and use controls on the entries to alter the status of the Section (such as to mark it completed).

 There are a variety of options for how you may theme/display this data, including Views, Panels, Panelizer, Display Suite, standard Drupal template